-It can spark creativity, protect you and your belongings from the elements and otherwise provide an inexpensive alternative to its more delicate counterpart.
-Plexiglass is a relatively easy material with which to work for household projects, from window replacement to creative craft activities.
+Plexiglass can spark creativity, protect you and your belongings from the elements and otherwise provide an inexpensive alternative to its more delicate counterpart.
+It's a relatively easy material with which to work for household projects, from window replacement to creative craft activities.

 Video of the Day